zhtHreem/Blockchain-Ledger-System/README.md

  # Blockchain Ledger System

-A simple command-line blockchain implementation in Go that demonstrates the core concepts of blockchain technology through a transaction ledger system.

 ## Project Overview

 The Blockchain Ledger System allows users to create and manage a secure chain of transaction records.
 Each block is cryptographically linked, ensuring data integrity and immutability.
 The system uses SHA-256 hashing for security and supports basic consensus for validating the chain.